-Many varieties of citrus fruits are found to contain significant amounts of vitamin C. Of the many, oranges, grape fruits and lemon are easily available and provide vitamin C. Oranges have 53.2 mg of vitamin C in 100 gm of fruit.
-This is equivalent to 89% of the recommended daily amount of vitamin C. Likewise, the same weight of grapes give 114% and lemon, 74%.
+Many varieties of citrus fruits are found to contain significant amounts of vitamin C. Of the many, oranges, grapefruits and lemon are easily available and provide vitamin C. Oranges have 53.2 mg of vitamin C in 100 gm of fruit.
+This is equivalent to 89% of the recommended daily amount of vitamin C. Likewise, the same weight of grapes gives 114% and lemon, 74%.

 How to consume?

-You can eat all these fruits in whole as pulps or in the form of a juice.
+You can eat all these fruits as a whole as pulps or in the form of juice.

 How to consume?
 Bell peppers are used in various side dishes and gravies.
 You can also use them in their raw form in salads and as a garnish.

-Every 100 gm. of papaya contains 60.9 mg equivalent to 102% DV of vitamin C. Papaya is not only a good source of vitamin C but also smoothen the skin, give relief in sinus problems and wards off bloating when used as desert.
+Every 100 gm. of papaya contains 60.9 mg equivalent to 102% DV of vitamin C. Papaya is not only a good source of vitamin C but also smoothen the skin, give relief in sinus problems, and wards off bloating when used as a desert.

 Every 100 gm. of strawberries provides 58.8 mg which is 98% of the recommended daily intake of vitamin C. Strawberries are also known to promote heart health.

-Cooked tomatoes are a rich source of vitamin C. It is found that two tomatoes totally weighing 246 gm have 56.1 mg (93% DV) of vitamin C in them.
+Cooked tomatoes are a rich source of vitamin C. It is found that two tomatoes totally weighing 246 gm has 56.1 mg (93% DV) of vitamin C in them.

 How to consume?
 Since these are very hot and spicy, chill peppers are generally used as an ingredient in various food preparations.
 It is useful to note that about half a cup of dried or chopped chill peppers gives 107.8 mg of vitamin C.